sjbiaga/pisc/README.md

     yield
       ()

-Note that `UUID` first argument is absent.
+Note that `UUID` second argument is absent.

 One can intercalate "`println`"s: